FactsQ/webapp/README.md

 #HOW TO PLAY

-There are many question in the game, just choose the correct answer for every question, and every correct answer you’ll move to the next question until you reach the end.
-You have 3 lives every wrong answer your lives will be deducted.You can also play the bonus game ,it has 5 different games to entertain you.
+There are many question in the game,you will choose the category of yhe quiz you want to take, just choose the correct answer for every question, and every correct answer you’ll move to the next question until you reach the end.
+You have 3 lives every wrong answer your lives will be deducted,you have 3 minutes to answer all of the questions in the category of your choice.You can also play the bonus game ,it has 5 different games to entertain you.

 #MEMBERS / CONTRIBUTIONS